 On Top of a Salad

-Fruity or nutty-flavored oils such as toasted sesame, extra-virgin olive, avocado, or walnut oil taste great in salad dressings.
+Fruity or nutty-flavored oils such as toasted sesame, extra-virgin olive, avocado, and walnut oil, taste great in salad dressings.
 To make your own dressing, add 3-4 parts oil to 1 part wine vinegar or lemon juice.
 Then add salt, pepper, and flavors like garlic or shallots to taste.
 Put the dressing in a small jar with a tight lid and shake it.

 EVOO vs. Regular Olive Oil

-The main differences between EVOO and other olive oils are taste and processing.
-EVOO has less acid than other kinds, so it's considered the best-quality olive oil.
+The main differences between extra-virgin olive oil (EVOO) and other olive oils are taste and processing.
+EVOO has less acid than other kinds, so it's considered the highest-quality olive oil.
 The amount of fat and calories are the same in all olive oils.
 You might find lower-quality olive oils to be tasteless compared to EVOO.

 For the Perfect Sauté

-For sautéed vegetables or proteins, choose a neutral-flavored oil -- like canola, olive, grape seed, rice bran, safflower, or peanut oil -- that can hold up to medium or high heat.
+For sautés, choose a neutral-flavored oil -- like canola, olive, grape-seed, rice bran, safflower, or peanut oil -- that can hold up to medium or high heat.
 Olive oil stands up to strong-flavored greens like spinach and broccoli rabe and also dishes seasoned with onion or garlic.

 Don't Guess: Measure the Oil

-You might use more oil than you really need.
+You might use more oil than you need.
 Too much oil adds calories and may affect how your food tastes.
-You probably only need 1 tablespoon of oil or other fat to sauté 3 to 4 servings of meat or fish in a 10-inch skillet.
+You probably need only 1 tablespoon of oil or other fat to sauté 3 to 4 servings of meat or fish in a 10-inch skillet.